Best Grilled Ribs: Easy Guide to Juicy, Flavorful Ribs

 2.

-Spread a thin layer of Dijon mustard on both sides of the ribs.
-This will help the dry rub adhere to the meat.
+Spread a thin layer of Dijon mustard on both sides of the ribs—this helps the dry rub stick.

 Mark as complete